 Although missing teeth are far more than a mere cosmetic issue, one of the most dominant effects of tooth loss is the physical appearance of your smile.
 Other effects include a difficult biting and chewing your food properly, damage to other teeth from imbalanced pressure, and a deteriorating jawbone resulting from lost teeth roots.
 Tooth loss commonly occurs due to traumatic injury or a need for tooth extraction, though the most frequent reason for tooth loss is extensive gum disease.
 If you’ve lost one or more teeth, Dr. Fondriest may recommend an appropriate number of dental implants.
 They act as prosthetic teeth roots and can support the necessary dental crown, bridge, or denture that replaces your lost teeth.

-Aside from providing expert general and cosmetic dentistry services to our community, Dr. James Fondriest also holds highly-respected academic appointments at the Pankey Institute in Key Biscayne, FL, and the Spear Institute in Scottsdale, AZ, and he is an Adjunct Assistant Professor in the Department of Prosthodontics at the University of Florida Dental School.
+Aside from providing expert general and cosmetic dentistry services to our community, Dr. James Fondriest also holds highly-respected academic appointments at the Pankey Institute in Key Biscayne, FL, and the Spear Institute in Scottsdale, AZ, and he is a former Adjunct Associate Professor in the Department of Prosthodontics at the University of Florida Dental School.
 Dr. Fondriest combines his impressive array of experience with modern technology and caring, compassionate, and knowledgeable staff.
-To schedule your consultation, call our office today at (847) 234-0517.
+To schedule your second opinion, call our office today at (847) 234-0517.